Frequently Asked Questions

 We are aware of the benefits of using whole food supplements, as well as the benefits of using synthetic vitamins and minerals.
 To create superior products and maximize the health benefits our customers achieve with them, we harness the benefits of both.

 Vitamin and Mineral Excess

 Conversely, other vitamins and minerals have no known toxic side effects and therefore do not have a tolerable upper intake level.
 Even extremely high intakes of these nutrients are not known to cause any adverse health effects.
 In these instances, maximum absorption of the vitamin or mineral becomes a primary consideration in determining the amount of these ingredients to put in the products.
 In the instance of vitamin B12, very large doses may improve the amount of B12 that is absorbed.
 Since there is no risk of toxicity, 8333% of the recommended daily value is provided in Daily Build to promote greater absorption.
-If you are taking any prescription medications or other supplement products, or have special health conditions, consult with your health care provider before starting any Genesis PURE products.
+If you are taking any prescription medications or other supplement products, or have special health conditions, consult with your health care provider before starting any of PURE's products.

-ANSWER: Always consult with your doctor before using Genesis PURE™ products.
+ANSWER: Always consult with your doctor before using PURE's products.
 Individuals taking blood thinning medications should be especially vigilant, as many herbs may naturally thin blood and some may also be sources of vitamin K. You may opt to work with a Naturopathic doctor or other practitioner who understands both herbal and conventional medicine to help you determine which products may be appropriate.

 Existing Medical Conditions

 QUESTION: Can your products be taken by individuals with an existing medical condition?